wishkit/wishkit-ios/README.md

 https://github.com/wishkit/wishkit-ios.git
 ```

-2. Import it and configure it with your API Key that you will find in your admin dashboard on [wishkit.io](https://wishkit.io/dashboard)
+2. Import it and configure it with your API Key that you will find in your admin dashboard on <a href="https://wishkit.io/dashboard" target="_blank">wishkit.io</a>
 ```swift
 import WishKit